-The Utah Fieldhouse of Natural History State Park Museum is located in Vernal.
-We’re not sure why they didn’t just call this “The Dinosaur Museum” because that’s exactly what it is.
+The Utah Field House of Natural History State Park Museum is located in Vernal.
+We like to call it the Vernal Dinosaur Museum because it is full of dinosaurs inside and out.
 There are interactive puzzles and games for the kids, many fossils, and lots of other ways to learn about dinosaurs.
 This state park is a fun stop when visiting the Vernal area.

-The museum was a must see for the Vernal visitor, though.
-There is a nice video showing fossil discovery in which you can see scientists peel back each layer of sedimentary rock looking for imprint fossils.
+Start your visit by watching the video.
+The video shows fossil discovery where scientists peel back each layer of sedimentary rock looking for imprint fossils.
 After the film, the first room you enter is the children’s room.
-This area is devoted to hands-on exploration: putting your own fossil puzzle together, “discovering” fossils with a pick and brush, and classifying dinosaurs by their different features.
+This area is devoted to hands-on exploration: fossil puzzles, “discovering” fossils with a pick and brush, and classifying dinosaurs by their different features.
 There is a small cave to explore and fossils on display.
 Our boys love this room.

-After you’ve worked your way through the museum, you continue outside into the garden.
+After walking through the entire inside of the museum, make sure to head outside and continue into the garden.
 This was the highlight of the museum for our children.
 There is a small koi pond surrounded by life-size dinosaurs including compsognathus, triceratops, allosaurus, and t-rex.
 There is also a large replica wooly mammoth.
 Standing next to these large dinosaurs is so much fun for kids.

 We had a great time at the museum and recommend it to anyone who has any interest in dinosaurs, young or old.
 For details on hours and admission fees, visit the Utah Field House of Natural History State Park Museum website.
 We are huge dinosaur fans, and are lucky that Utah is full of great dinosaur destination.
 Check out our post on 15 Dino Spots in Utah.